On Using Hamiltonian Monte Carlo Sampling for Reinforcement Learning Problems in High-dimension: Abstract

 \section{Abstract}

-Model-free reinforcement learning (RL), in particular $Q$-learning is widely used to learn optimal policies for a variety of planning and control problems.
-However, when the underlying state-transition dynamics are stochastic and high-dimensional, $Q$-learning requires a large amount of data and incurs a prohibitively high computational cost.
-In this paper, we introduce Hamiltonian $Q$-Learning, a data efficient modification of the $Q$-learning approach, which adopts an importance-sampling based technique for computing the $Q$ function.
-To exploit stochastic structure of the state-transition dynamics, we employ Hamiltonian Monte Carlo to update $Q$ function estimates by approximating the expected future rewards using $Q$ values associated with a subset of next states.
-Further, to exploit the latent low-rank structure of the dynamic system, Hamiltonian $Q$-Learning uses a matrix completion algorithm to reconstruct the updated $Q$ function from $Q$ value updates over a much smaller subset of state-action pairs.
-By providing an efficient way to apply $Q$-learning in stochastic, high-dimensional problems, the proposed approach broadens the scope of RL algorithms for real-world applications, including classical control tasks and environmental monitoring.
+Value function based reinforcement learning (RL) algorithms, for example, $Q$-learning, learn optimal policies from datasets of actions, rewards, and state transitions.
+However, when the underlying state transition dynamics are stochastic and evolve on a high-dimensional space, generating independent and identically distributed (IID) data samples for creating these datasets poses a significant challenge due to the intractability of the associated normalizing integral.
+In these scenarios, Hamiltonian Monte Carlo (HMC) sampling offers a computationally tractable way to generate data for training RL algorithms.
+In this paper, we introduce a framework, called \textit{Hamiltonian $Q$-Learning}, that demonstrates, both theoretically and empirically, that $Q$ values can be learned from a dataset generated by HMC samples of actions, rewards, and state transitions.
+Furthermore, to exploit the underlying low-rank structure of the $Q$ function, Hamiltonian $Q$-Learning uses a matrix completion algorithm for reconstructing the updated $Q$ function from $Q$ value updates over a much smaller subset of state-action pairs.
+Thus, by providing an efficient way to apply $Q$-learning in stochastic, high-dimensional settings, the proposed approach broadens the scope of RL algorithms for real-world applications.